CarlyLouis/Global-Internal-Displacement-IOM-DTM-/README.md

 This project explores **global internal displacement trends** using publicly available data from the **International Organization for Migration (IOM) Displacement Tracking Matrix (DTM)**.
 It aims to uncover how **conflicts** and **disasters** have affected populations across regions and time — with interactive visualizations and clear insights for humanitarian decision-making.

+Some key findings from the analysis include:

-Key takeaway: **Conflict remains the main driver of displacement globally**, and data visualization makes it easier to understand where and how these patterns evolve over time.
+- **Conflict remains the main driver of displacement globally**, and data visualization makes it easier to understand where and how these patterns evolve over time.
+- Certain countries consistently report the highest levels of internal displacement.
+- Conflict and natural disasters are major drivers of population movement.
+- Some regions experience persistent displacement patterns across multiple reporting periods.

 ---

 ![IOM Global Internal Displacement Dashboard Screenshot](https://github.com/CarlyLouis/Global-Internal-Displacement-IOM-DTM-/blob/main/IOM%20Displacement%20Dashboard.png)
+<br><br>

 [Link to the Project Interactive Dashboard on Tableau Public](https://public.tableau.com/views/IOM_17609224949540/IOMDisplacementDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ---